fkfouri/flink-playgrounds/learning/study_03/README.md

 Make sure to have the following software installed on your machine:

-* Java and Apache Maven
+* Java and Apache Maven - by FK, compilação via Docker
 * Docker and Docker Compose
 * Redpanda's rpk CLI
 * jq (optional)